xbax486/angular_and_dotnet/README.md

 # angular_and_mvc

-This is an example that shows how Angular and ASP.NET works together
+This is an example that shows how to use Angular and ASP.NET works together